DCLMakerSTEAM/PlottingwithPython1/README.md

 ## Intro to Python

 Python is the most popular language for data visualization.
 It has a very rich set of tools and documentation.
 For this class you do not need to write any Python code.
-ChatGPT is going to write code for you.
-But, you may run into problems with the code.
+ChatGPT will write code for you.
+But, you may run into problems.
 To solve the problems it will be useful to have a feel for what the code is doing.

-Key things to understand:
-* Variables
-  * x = 4
-  * y = x+1
-  * What does y equal?
-* Loops
-  * Do something for every record in my data
-* Conditionals
-  * Sometimes you don't want to do something for EVERY record
-  * Do something ONLY if this condition is met

 See the [Python introduction](./pythonIntro).

 ## Visualization Module: Matplotlib for graphs

-Matplotlib makes graphs.
-There is a great [matplotlib tutorial](https://thepythoncodingbook.com/basics-of-data-visualisation-in-python-using-matplotlib/) about using matplotlib to create graphs.
-We are going to look at just a few of the examples.
-Feel free to go through the rest of it at your own pace if you want to learn more about matplotlib.
+[Matplotlib](https://matplotlib.org/) makes graphs.
+It is very good for numeric data.

 See the [matplotlib examples](./matplotlib).